-The fund promotes social characteristics through:

-Investments, directly or through investments in other funds, in sustainable bonds or in companies (as well as bonds issued by companies) whose economic activities are considered to be contributing to a social objective under the Sustainable Development Goals in Agenda 2030.
+The fund promotes social characteristics through: Investments, primarily through investments in other funds or in companies whose economic activities are considered to be contributing to a social objective under the Sustainable Development Goals in Agenda 2030.

-Exclusion criteria for direct and indirect investments through funds, in companies or issuers with activities linked to controversial weapons, nuclear weapons, weapons and military equipment, alcohol, tobacco, cannabis, pornography and commercial gambling, as well as by excluding companies with verified violations of international norms and conventions related to human rights, employee rights or anti-corruption and anti-bribery.
+Exclusion criteria for direct and indirect investments through funds, in companies or issuers with activities linked to controversial weapons, nuclear weapons, tobacco, cannabis, pornography and commercial gambling, as well as by excluding companies with verified violations of international norms and conventions related to human rights, employee rights or anti-corruption and anti-bribery.

-Considering the principal adverse impacts on sustainability factors (Principal Adverse Impact, PAI) linked to human rights, employee rights or anti-corruption and anti@bribery.
+Considering the principal adverse impacts on sustainability factors (Principal Adverse Impact, PAI) linked to human rights, employee rights or anti-corruption and anti-bribery.

-Sustainability-focused selection of funds: The fund invests in other funds.
+Sustainability-focused selection of funds: The fund invests primarily in other funds.
 When selecting a fund, the fund's environmental and social characteristics, as well as the fund manager's integration of sustainability risks into the investment process, are essential components in the selection process.